fivetran/dbt_twilio/README.md

 ## What does this dbt package do?

-- Produces modeled tables that leverage Twilio data from [Fivetran's connector](https://fivetran.com/docs/applications/twilio) in the format described by [this ERD](https://fivetran.com/docs/applications/twilio#schemainformation) and builds off the output of our [Twilio source package](https://github.com/fivetran/dbt_twilio_source).
+- Produces modeled tables that leverage Twilio data from [Fivetran's connector](https://fivetran.com/docs/applications/twilio) in the format described by [this ERD](https://fivetran.com/docs/applications/twilio#schemainformation).

 <!--section=“twilio_transformation_model"-->